 What Do Centipedes Eat?

-They are infamous in the insect world for their large number of legs and appearance that looks straight out of sci-fi film.
+Have you wondered “What do centipedes eat“?
+There are about 8,000 different species of centipedes in the world, 3,000 of which have been described.
+They are infamous in the insect world for their large number of legs and appearance that looks straight out of a sci-fi film.

-Despite the misleading name they don’t usually have 100 legs, they have about 15 pairs which is still impressive.
+Despite the misleading name, they don’t usually have 100 legs, they have about 15 pairs which is still impressive.
 Some breeds have reached about 300 legs but they definitely aren’t the majority.

 Interestingly, centipedes always have an odd number of pairs of legs, so they can never have exactly 100 legs.